-Filing for Social Security disability (SSD) or supplemental security income (SSI) benefits can be a long process.
-It typically requires you to wait for months before you get a response from anyone at SSA.
+Filing for Social Security Disability (SSD) or supplemental security income (SSI) benefits can be a long process.
+It typically requires you to wait for months before you get a response from anyone at the SSA.
 Your wait is particularly difficult when you are struggling to pay your bills because you cannot work.

 Status Updates DURING the Initial Application

 SSA provides an online application that allows you to obtain the status of your initial claim.
 You can check it out here.
 You will need your application number in order process your request.
 You can also get a status update by contacting a representative at your local social security office.

 You may also contact the disability examiner at the state agency reviewing your claim.
 This professional works at a disability office on the state level instead of with the SSA.
 It is typically easier to reach the disability examiner to ask questions about a specific application than it is to reach a representative at the SSA who can find information related to your application.

 The disability examiner is able to tell you whether a decision is pending or complete, but the examiner cannot tell you whether the application was approved or denied.

 A disability examiner may also be able to assist you with expediting the review process.
 However, it is important to understand that applications can only be expedited in special circumstances.
 A knowledgeable Louisiana SSD attorney can help you better understand how to have the application process expedited.